22 Aug 2018

 APAC has become the innovator and testbed for new business models

-A surprising, yet common theme that came from our interviews was that many companies, across multiple industries, are creating and trialing new models in APAC.
+A surprising, yet common theme that came from our interviews was that many companies, across multiple industries, are creating and trialling new models in APAC.
 Then they’re exporting their successes to Europe and the US.

 “We trial our greatest innovations in Asia.
 If it works, we take it to Europe.
 In the past, it was the other way around.”